gatsbyjs/gatsby/docs/docs/other-css-frameworks.md

 **Browser-support warning:** Bootstrap v5 also dropped Internet Explorer support.

-If you're interested in using Bootstrap and want to host the CSS and JS yourself, you can install the [Boostrap npm package](https://www.npmjs.com/package/bootstrap).
+If you're interested in using Bootstrap and want to host the CSS and JS files yourself, you can install the [Boostrap npm package](https://www.npmjs.com/package/bootstrap).
 Alternatively, if you'd rather not host the files yourself, you can source them using the [Boostrap Content Delivery Network (CDN)](https://www.bootstrapcdn.com/).

 * [Bootstrap documentation](https://getbootstrap.com/docs)
 * [Bootstrap repo on GitHub](https://github.com/twbs/bootstrap)